scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 From the perspective of commercial licenses, resources for one pod running ScalarDB Cluster are limited to 2vCPU / 4GB memory.
 In addition, there are some pods other than ScalarDB Cluster pods on the worker nodes.

-In other words, the following components run on one worker node:
+In other words, the following components could run on one worker node:

 * ScalarDB Cluster pod (2vCPU / 4GB)
 * Envoy proxy if you use `indirect` client mode or use other programming languages than Java (0.2–0.3 vCPU / 256–328 MB)